 Our Pittsburgh Attorneys are here to help answer your questions about getting the maximum compensation owed to you, including:

 When someone suffers a serious injury, his or her entire family is affected by the catastrophe.
 Long-term care and chronic pain, as well as depression and a loss of quality of life are enough to deal with: you should not have to worry about expenses as well.

-At SMA Law Group, we will give your case the personal attention you deserve and do every thing possible to get the maximum compensation you deserve.
+At SMT Legal, we will give your case the personal attention you deserve and do everything possible to get the maximum compensation you deserve.
 We handle all personal injury cases on a contingency basis, meaning there is no fee unless we win compensation for you.

-At Stewart, Murray and Associates Law Group we will not charge any fees unless we win your case.
+At SMT Legal we will not charge any fees unless we win your case.
 We are compassionate people who are here to listen and understand your circumstances and then answer your questions in order to give you the best legal advice.